blackdataca/My-Radio-App/_posts/2018-02-09-How-To-Mine-TestNet.md

 # CPU Mining
-Although GPU is much much more effective than CPU for calculating hash, if you still want to try your luck in generating coins using CPU.
+Although GPU is much much more effective than CPU for calculating hash, it is still possible to generate coins using CPU when network difficulty is low.
 The AchieveCoin Core has a built-in mining command.
-Under Help -> Debug Window -> Console -> type in
+Under Help -> Debug Window -> Console -> enter

 ```
 generate 1
 ```

 Parameter 1 stands for 1 block (50 coins).

 To learn more

 ```
 help generate